Preface

 GAAP measure.

-The staff is expected to continue monitoring
+The SEC staff is expected to

-appropriately characterized as liquidity or performance measures; (6) reconciliation
+(5) whether measures are appropriately characterized as liquidity or performance

-implementation of appropriate controls and procedures related to the disclosure of
+importance of registrants’ implementation of appropriate controls and procedures

 Given the ongoing uncertainty associated with